 Modern Variations of Chinese Pork Jerky (Bak Kwa)

 Other unusual meat used are duck, turkey, ostrich, emu, fish, prawn, lobster and even crocodile.
-Bak kwa specialty shops offer these modern variety of bak kwa.
+Bak kwa specialty shops offer modern varieties.
 In addition, vegan bak kwa made with soy, tempeh and mushrooms is also available.
 Other modern ingredients used to flavour the meat are chilli, lemon and pepper, mala.
 Mala is a spicy and numbing seasoning made from Sichuan peppercorn and chili pepper.
 As well as peri peri sauce (African Bird’s Eye Chili sauce), Korean kimchi, Pineapple, Durian, Lemongrass, cinnamon, garlic, and cheese.
 They even make bak kwa with ginseng, rock sugar honey, red yeast (monascus) rice wine and smoked apple-wood or lychee-wood.

 Can you imagine the bak kwa craze in Malaysia and Singapore?!
 In fact, bak kwa is so popular that they add it to many other snacks and dishes.
 For example, fried rice, muffins, mooncakes, pizzas, pies, cookies, bread buns, burgers, sandwiches, doughnuts and banana fritters.